 The diagram below helps visualize this.

-This top-down referencing structure can reflect the same page tree structure you see in a standard CMS.
+This top-down referencing structure can reflect the same page tree structure as in a standard CMS.

-This allows you to define a relationship between content, without limiting your content model to a specific context.
+That allows you to define a relationship between content without limiting your content model to a specific context.

-In the product detail page example above, we had an instance of page content reference an instance of product content.
+In the product detail page example above, an instance of page content referenced an instance of product content.
 This idea of content referencing other content is called nesting.
-In all the examples we have gone through so far, we leveraged nesting.
+We leveraged nesting in every example in this article so far.

-This model gives an example of how quickly you can lose context the more levels you nest.
+This model below exemplifies how quickly you can lose context with deep nesting.

-While Banner Callout content might not reference all the possible CTAs and links, it still in theory could.
-So it makes sense that it can get confusing for an editor.
+While Banner Callout content might not reference all possible CTAs and links, in theory, it could.
+And that can get confusing.

-As the number of references grows, so will the complexity.
-If an editor is working on content for the Blue Button CTA, they may forget if it's being edited for Page Teaser or the Banner Callout.
-They might even forget which page they are on.
+The higher the number of references, the more complexity.
+For example, if an editor works on Blue Button CTA content, they could get confused about whether it needs editing for Page Teaser or Banner Callout.
+They may even lose track of which page they are on.

 Contentful refers to content types that can reference other content types as assemblies.
 If your content type allows for a single reference, it's considered a fixed assembly.
-If it can have multiple references, its referred to as a flexible assembly.
+If multiple, it is a flexible assembly.

 When in doubt, always opt for a flexible assembly model.
-We have come across instances where content modelers use fixed assemblies, or even topics (content types that don't have any references).
-The idea being that if you have a blog page type, it will only need the basic page data, as well as a rich text editor for the post.
+We have seen instances where content modelers use fixed assemblies or topics (content types without references).
+In that case, if you have a blog page type as an example, it will only need basic page data and a rich text editor for the post.

-These tips are what we look to first when starting to build out our content models.
+We always consider these tips as we begin building out a content model.
 Do we stick to them always?
 No. Every project is unique, with its own set of requirements.

-The most important thing is to work on that headless mindset.
-Once you have that down, knowing which of these tips best applies to your project will become easy.
+The most important thing is to keep a headless mindset.
+If you can do that, understanding which of these tips to apply to your project is easy.